oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_SetaValuetoNull}[]{#_Ref484616017}[]{#_Set_a_Value}11.4.9.2 [Set a Value to Null](#sec_SetaValuetoNull)

-A successful [DELETE]{.Datatype} request to the edit URL for a structural property, or to the edit URL of the [raw value](#sec_RequestingaPropertysRawValueusingval) of a primitive property, sets the property to null.
+A successful `DELETE` request to the edit URL for a structural property, or to the edit URL of the [raw value](#sec_RequestingaPropertysRawValueusingval) of a primitive property, sets the property to null.
 The request body is ignored and should be empty.

-A [DELETE]{.Datatype} request to a non-nullable value MUST fail and the service respond with [400 Bad Request]{.Datatype} or other appropriate error.
+A `DELETE` request to a non-nullable value MUST fail and the service respond with `400 Bad Request` or other appropriate error.

 The same rules apply whether the target is the value of a regular property or the value of a dynamic property.
-A missing dynamic property is defined to be the same as a dynamic property with value [null]{.Datatype}.
+A missing dynamic property is defined to be the same as a dynamic property with value `null`.
 All dynamic properties are nullable.

-On success, the service MUST respond with [204 No Content]{.Datatype}
-and an empty body.
+On success, the service MUST respond with `204 No Content` and an empty body.

 Services MUST return an error if the property is not updatable.